-“I was so nervous coming in as a freshman,” says Carly.
+“I was so nervous coming in as a freshman,” Carly says.
 “My first dance professor had us write papers assessing our performances (which we viewed on video).
 She easily sensed my discomfort.
 But, she gave me positive feedback and she really stuck with me through that year, challenging me to further my studies.”

-That support, says Carly, gave her the confidence to take more dance classes.
+That support, Carly says, gave her the confidence to take more dance classes.
 By her sophomore year, she was hooked.
 “I love dance, and this is a very close-knit department, so it’s welcoming.
-All of the other dance majors are close friends of mine, and I know the faculty members pretty well, too.”
+All of the other dance majors are close friends of mine, and I know the faculty pretty well, too.”

 For a course in dance history, Carly focused her research on Martha Graham and her use of Greek mythology in choreography.
 “It was really interesting to see what everyone in the class chose to research.
 One friend – a theatre and dance double major – wrote about how costumes and lighting effects in dance have changed over the years.
 It’s great that we were given the freedom to come up with our own focus because dance is such a broad topic.
 You can study so many different facets of it.”